 La Superior does an excellent guacamole.
 The chips are warm, thick, and salty, and the fresh avocado is mashed up chunky with lots of tomato and onion.

-A Mexican (or at least Mexican-American) classic.
-It’s basically melted cheese with either meat, mushrooms, or both.
+Melted cheese with either meat, mushrooms, or both.
 You’re gonna want some.

-Another “classic,” this is a black bean soup with ancho chile, cheese, and crispy tortillas.
+Black bean soup with ancho chile, cheese, and crispy tortillas.
 This is a good choice for colder weather.
 It’s huge, delicious, and cheap.

 Flautas De Pollo

 Flautas also get done right at La Superior.
 They’re perfectly crispy, and need to be on your table.

 None will change your life, but all of them will get the job done.
 Our favorites include the Carne Asada, Carnitas, Cochinita Pibil, Rajas, and if you want to spend an extra buck, the Lengua.
 The Chipotle Shrimp tacos are good too, but we’d suggest staying away from the fish tacos.
 It’s not what they do best.

 Panuchos De Cochinita